Compare the best online dealer prices when shopping for $1 Face Value 90% Silver Coins coins.

 APMEX

-This silver coin contains 0.71 troy ounces of bullion.
-Based on the metal content and weight, the intrinsic melt value of one $1 Face Value 90% Silver Coins is $16.86 based on today's silver spot price.
+Contains 0.715 troy ounces of bullion.
+Based on the metal content and weight, the intrinsic melt value of one $1 Face Value 90% Silver Coins is $22.14 based on today's silver spot price.

-The denominations of coins minted with this alloy include Roosevelt and Mercury dimes, Washington and Barber Quarters, Franklin and Walking Liberty half-dollars.
+All of the Roosevelt and Mercury dimes, Washington and Barber Quarters, Franklin and Walking Liberty half-dollars were minted of this alloy before 1965.

-Most common in these lots are Roosevelt dimes from 1946-1964, Washington quarters from 1932-1964, 1964 Kennedy half-dollars or Franklin half-dollars from 1948-1963.
-The coins will typically be in circulated condition and will contain a mix of dates.
+The most common coins in these lots are Roosevelt dimes from 1946-1964, Washington quarters from 1932-1964, 1964 Kennedy half-dollars, or Franklin half-dollars from 1948-1963.
+The coins will typically be in circulated condition and contain a mix of dates.

-Each $1 Face Value of 90% silver coins contains .715 troy ounces of silver as these are unlikely to include silver dollar coins. $1 silver coins, like Morgan and Peace dollars contain .7734 and many of those hold numismatic premiums.
+Each $1 Face Value of 90% silver coins contains .715 troy ounces of silver as these are unlikely to include silver dollar coins. $1 silver coins, like Morgan and Peace dollars, contain .7734, many of which hold numismatic premiums.

-Face Value lots of junk silver coin are also available in standard denomination bank rolls, often at a lower cost per ounce premium over spot.
+Face Value lots of junk silver coins are also available in standard denomination bankrolls, often at a lower cost per ounce premium over spot.

-In addition to standard bank rolls, some dealers offer larger discounts when buying in even larger quantities and offer face value bank bags that can include a combination of bank rolls or loose in a canvas bag.
+In addition to standard bankrolls, some dealers offer more significant discounts when buying in larger quantities and offer face-value bank bags that can include a combination of bankrolls or loose in a canvas bag.

 The most common size face value bags of junk silver include: